shashigharti/federated-learning-on-raspberry-pi/README.md

 ***
 ### Code
 - Find the code and dataset for the project [here](https://github.com/shashigharti/federated-learning-on-raspberry-pi/tree/master/Federated%20Recurrent%20Neural%20Network).
-- Slides: Char RNN Names Classification by [Nirupama Sing](https://github.com/nirupamait) - Check the slides [here](https://www.slideshare.net/NirupamaSingh8/char-rnn-names-classification)
+- Slides: Char RNN Names Classification - Check the slides [here](https://www.slideshare.net/NirupamaSingh8/char-rnn-names-classification)
+- What does it mean to train a Neural Network?
+Read article [here](https://medium.com/@mikaelaysanchez/what-does-it-mean-to-train-a-neural-network-64065fbc7bb0)
 ***
 ### Shortcut to command line
 Want a quick guide for the command line commands used?
 Have a look [here](https://github.com/shashigharti/federated-learning-on-raspberry-pi/tree/master/command-line).